Getting Password Security Right

 Educating users to select not only strong, but UNIQUE passwords from the start is only so effective.
 There’s more that can and must be done.

-In June of last year, the National Institute of Standards and Technology (NIST) released its 74-page updated Special Publication 800-63B on Digital Identity Guidelines.
+In June 2017, the National Institute of Standards and Technology (NIST) released its 74-page updated Special Publication 800-63B on Digital Identity Guidelines.
 The updated guidance is counter to the long-held philosophy that passwords must be long and complex.
 In contrast, the new guidelines recommend that passwords should be “easy to remember” but “hard to guess.”
 According to the new guidance, usability and security go hand-in-hand.

 In short, the new NIST guidance recommends the following for passwords: